Intimacy

 2. Start Beginner-Friendly

 Small vibrators, clitoral suction toys, couples' remote vibes.
 Start with simple appearance and function.
 Jumping to large or complex items creates resistance.
+First, choose one with multiple vibration intensity levels so you can adjust to both partners' pace.
 (Books on sex toys can also be helpful)

 3. Maintain Strict Hygiene

-Clean before and after use, choose body-safe materials (medical-grade silicone), check lubricant compatibility (don't use silicone lube with silicone toys).
+Cleaning before and after use, choosing body-safe materials (medical-grade silicone), and checking lubricant compatibility are fundamental.
+Don't use silicone lube with silicone toys.
+Water-based lubricant is the most versatile and safely compatible with most toys.
+Store in a dedicated pouch away from direct sunlight and high temperatures.
 Hygiene is essential for infection prevention.
 (Books on sexual wellness offer concrete selection guidance)

 Debunking Sex Toy Misconceptions

 The biggest misconception about sex toys is that they signal dissatisfaction with a partner.
-Sex research actually shows that couples who use toys report higher sexual satisfaction and better communication.
+Sex research actually shows that couples who use toys tend to report higher sexual satisfaction and better communication.
 Toys are "enhancement tools," not replacements.
+Using them together creates new points of connection where you observe each other's reactions and share pleasure.

 How to Bring It Up with Your Partner